tchajed/sys-verif-fa25/docs/syllabus.md

 ## Course communication

-If you have any questions, you can either (a) email me the question at <chajed@wisc.edu>, (b) post on Piazza, (c) come to office hours, or (d) (if office hours don't work for you) schedule a time by sending me an email with some suggested times.
+If you have any questions, you can either (a) post on Piazza (preferred), (b) come to office hours, or (c) (if office hours don't work for you) schedule a time by sending me an email with some suggested times.

 ## Asking questions

 Asking questions is a skill, an extremely useful one.
 When you ask a question, you should:

 1. Give sufficient context for your question.
 For this class, including your proof so far and current proof state (a screenshot often works for this) is helpful and often necessary for me to help.
-You can also all of your code as an attachment if I need to open it up and try something myself, by using `./etc/prepare-submit` and attaching `hw.tar.gz` in an email.
+You can attach your code if I need to open it up and try something myself, by using `./etc/prepare-submit` and attaching `hw.tar.gz`.
-2. Describe what you're trying to do and your understanding of the proof state.
+2. Describe your understanding of the problem.
-3. Describe what you've tried so far.
+3. Describe what you're trying to do and what you've tried so far.
 4. Aim to make your question easy to read.

-Some questions will be about conceptual challenges and others will be about the mechanics of using Coq.
+Some questions will be about conceptual challenges and others will be about the mechanics of using Rocq.
 Both are fine to ask.
-If it's a conceptual difficulty, try to ask something that isn't too specific to the Coq code.
-If it's a mechanical question about Coq, try to explain your informal proof argument or how you want to manipulate the proof state - for example, if you say you have a theorem that says `∀ n, P n ∨ Q` and in a proof you want to consider the two cases `P 3` and `Q`, then I know this is a purely mechanical question about using Coq and can give you a direct answer.
+If it's a conceptual difficulty, try to ask something that isn't too specific to the Rocq code.
+If it's a mechanical question about Rocq, try to explain your informal proof argument or how you want to manipulate the proof state - for example, if you say you have a theorem that says `∀ n, P n ∨ Q` and in a proof you want to consider the two cases `P 3` and `Q`, then I know this is a purely mechanical question about using Rocq and can give you a direct answer.